wpsharks/comet-cache-kb/tutorials/107-migrating-zencache-pro-to-comet-cache-pro.md

 ### If I configure Comet Cache Pro to perform automatic updates, what license key should I enter?
 The one for ZenCache Pro, or the one for Comet Cache Pro?

 Please use a new license key for Comet Cache Pro.
 You will find your new license key for Comet Cache Pro at CometCache.com.
 Please check your [My Account](http://cometcache.com/account/) page.

+### I received a Fatal Error while migrating; help!

+If the error is preventing you from accessing your WordPress Admin Dashboard, start over from scratch by following these [manual uninstallation instructions](https://cometcache.com/kb-article/how-do-i-uninstall-comet-cache/#toc-86754ab8) for **both** ZenCache and Comet Cache.
+Once that's done, you can follow the [Comet Cache Pro installation instructions](https://cometcache.com/pro-installation/).

+If the fatal error is not preventing you from accessing your WordPress Admin Dashboard, and you're seeing the fatal error while activating Comet Cache or removing ZenCache, see the following section.

+#### Fatal Error While Activating Comet Cache or Removing ZenCache

+If you can still access your WordPress Dashboard and you're receiving a fatal error message while activating Comet Cache or removing ZenCache, follow these steps:

+1. In **WordPress Dashboard → Plugins**, make sure that both ZenCache **and** Comet Cache are deactivated
+2. In **WordPress Dashboard → Plugins**, activate ZenCache
+3. In **WordPress Dashboard → ZenCache → Plugin Deletion Safeguards**, make sure "Yes, uninstall (completely erase)" is selected and then click "Save All Changes" at the very bottom of the page.
+4. In **WordPress Dashboard → Plugins**, deactivate ZenCache
+5. In **WordPress Dashboard → Plugins**, delete ZenCache

+Now you should be able to activate Comet Cache without issue.
+If you continue to see a Fatal Error, follow these [manual uninstallation instructions](https://cometcache.com/kb-article/how-do-i-uninstall-comet-cache/#toc-86754ab8) for both ZenCache and Comet Cache, and then try reinstalling Comet Cache.

 ## Getting Help with Other Issues